 If you have saved up some money of late and are looking to invest them in mutual funds, congratulations!
 Smart move on your part.
 Or even if you are alien to investing and would like to know the risk associated with mutual funds investing, stick with us.
 You’ll be much more knowledgeable about the topic at the end of this article.

-Mutual Funds refers to a pool of money, accumulated many investors like yourself, being invested in stocks, bonds, and securities.
+Mutual Funds refer to a pool of money, accumulated by many investors like yourself, being invested in stocks, bonds, and securities.

 This ease of management and risk-sharing aspect of mutual funds makes it an attractive option for newbies and seasoned investors alike.

-Alright, now let’s about the biggest mistakes investors make while investing in mutual funds and how you can avoid them.
+Alright, now let’s about the Mutual Fund Investment Mistakes investors make while investing in mutual funds and how you can avoid them.

 This might seem like a no-brainer.
 You’d be surprised to know the number of cases we receive of people investing in the wrong fund.
-And later realising it conflicts their needs.
+And later realise it conflicts with their needs.
 So please do not make this mistake.

 Now that we have covered the essentials, let’s look into the specific mistakes that should avoid while investing.